CANDELbio/mantis-viewer/README.md

 You may also cite the specific version of Mantis that you used instead if you wish.
 You can get citations for specific versions on the [Mantis Viewer Zenodo Page](https://zenodo.org/record/4009580#.X01fytNKh-W)

-## License
+# License

-Mantis Viewer is distributed under a GPLv3 license.
+Mantis Viewer is distributed under Apache 2 license.
+See the [LICENSE](LICENSE.md) file for details.